Skip to main content

 The basic extraction flow is:

-- Create a pipe with an extraction pipeline
+1. Create a pipeline with an extraction workflow

-Go to the Pipes page and click New Pipe.
+Go to the Pipelines page and click New Pipeline.
 Give it a descriptive name like “Invoice Extraction”.

 In the Pipeline tab, add these nodes: